omise/omise-woocommerce/readme.txt

 = 4.13 =

-- Revert breaking change which causes the email configuration page to freeze
+- Revert breaking changes in v4.12 which causes the email configuration page to freeze

 = 4.12 =